ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 ## Build, test, release, and deployment

+### Pipeline (not done)

 ![Pipeline](./images/pipeline/pipeline.png){width=80%}

 This is our pipeline workflow which job is to combine the other workflows.

+### Prepare pipeline (not done)

 ![Prepare pipeline](./images/pipeline/prepare-pipeline.png){width=80%}

 Our prepare pipeline workflow prepares declares variables that other workflows uses.

+### Linting and testing

 ![Lint and test](./images/pipeline/lint-and-test.png){width=80%}

-This workflow is responsible for linting and testing our code.
-The testing is done on a Windows and a Linux runner.
-If the tests fail, the linting will not run.
-The linting is only done on the Linux runner - it lints by running `dotnet format --verify-`
+This workflow is responsible for testing and linting our project.
+Testing is done on both Windows and Linux runners, which ensures the project is compatible for both Windows and Linux.
+If the tests fail, the pipeline stops, and linting does not run.
+The linting part validates code formatting using `dotnet format --verify-no-changes`.
+This ensures formatting issues are resolved before commits through git hooks.

+### Build and release

 ![Build and release](./images/pipeline/build-and-release.png){width=80%}

-Will build and create a release/pre-release depending on which branch it runs on.
+This workflow builds the application and generates either full releases or pre-releases.
+For the `main` branch, a full release is created while the `staging` branch generates a pre-release that includes the short SHA of the latest commit in its version.
+Both full releases and pre-releases are built for multiple platforms including Windows, Linux, and macOS.
+The releases follow the "SemVer" semantic versioning standard, which is validated through a regex in the pipeline.
+Using SemVer forced us to consider when to make major, minor, or patch releases.
+However, since we implemented SemVer quite late in the project, we didn't really work with it until the end.

+### Deploy to Azure

 ![Deploy to Azure](./images/pipeline/deploy-to-azure.png){width=80%}

-This deploys our service to Azure.

-Building, testing, releasing and deploying our application is all done via our pipeline.
-The first step of our pipeline is preparing it.
-This includes declaring different variables, that the pipeline uses to determine which jobs and steps to run, and which not to.
-When the pipeline runs on the `main` branch, the entire pipeline is run through.
-This includes releasing our program and deploying our application and docs.
-When the pipeline runs on the `staging` branch, the pipeline will skip the deploying jobs, since a staging slot in Azure cost money and we don't want docs for our pre-release.
-The release it creates will be a pre-release including the short SHA of the latest commit in the version, still following the SemVer version scheme.
-Every other branch runs testing and linting and skips releasing and deploying.
+This workflow handles the deployment of the application to Azure and is executed only from the `main` branch to publish the application to production.
+For branches like staging, deployment jobs are skipped because a staging slot in Azure costs money, and we didn't want half done code to be deployed to production.

 ## Team work